-Causes of ConcussionCommon events and activities that may increase your risk of a concussion include the following:
+Common events and activities that may increase your risk of a concussion include the following:

-Being involved in a motor vehicle accident
+- Being involved in a motor vehicle accident

-Participating in contact sports with an increased risk of head injury, including basketball, boxing, football, hockey and soccer.
+- Participating in contact sports with an increased risk of head injury, including basketball, boxing, football, hockey, and soccer.

-Being a soldier involved in combat
+- Being a soldier involved in combat

-Having previously suffered a concussion
+- Having previously incurred a concussion

-General Concussion SymptomsCommon symptoms include headache, confusion, dizziness, nausea or vomiting, slow reaction to stimuli, and balance problems.
-In some cases, a friend or loved one might be having these symptoms without realizing it.
-Look for signs of irritability, issues with walking and balancing, slurred speech and abnormal eye movement.
+You must understand the symptoms of a concussion, especially if you are going through any of them yourself following an accident.
+Common symptoms include headache, confusion, dizziness, nausea or vomiting, slow reaction to stimuli, and balance problems.
+In some cases, a friend or loved one might be having these symptoms without knowing it.
+Look for signs of irritability, issues with walking and balancing, slurred speech, and abnormal eye movement.
 Seek immediate emergency medical treatment by going to your nearest healthcare facility or calling 911.

-Common Eye Symptoms Following a ConcussionStudies have found that vision-related problems may affect 69% to 82% of concussed patients, regardless of age.
-Among teenagers who experienced a concussion, close to half were clinically diagnosed with two or more eye symptoms.
+A frequent symptom of concussion, however, is one that involves the eyes.
+Studies have found that vision-related problems may affect 69% to 82% of concussed patients, regardless of age.
+Among teenagers, close to half had been clinically diagnosed with two or more eye symptoms because of concussion.

 Here’s an in-depth look at the most common eye symptoms that occur following a concussion:

 A common complaint after a concussion, this symptom may result from eye muscle or nerve damage.
 This can lead to the eyes’ alignment diverging when trying to focus on nearby objects.
 It also indicates a more serious neurological disorder, such as migraine-associated vertigo.